tymothytym/dateSquirrel/readme.md

     hideScrollbars: false, // if true then a scrollbars on year and month list are hidden (visual effect)
     activation: function() {return true}, // if the function evaluates to true when DOM loads then dateSquirrel activates
     callback: function() {}, // optional callback fired on date completion
-        //console.log('Date set: ', this.date);
-        //console.log('The input element: ', this.input);
-        //console.log('The dateSquirrel wrapper: ', this.wrapper);
     parse: {
-    	active: true, // if true dateSquirrel will (after [parseDelay]ms) parse, format and rewrite a user given date
+    	active: true, // if true dateSquirrel will (after [parse][delay] ms) parse, format and rewrite a user given date
     	delay: 100, // the delay in ms before dateSquirrel will parse, format and rewrite a user given date
     	etype: 'change', // the type of event dateSquirrel will listen for before parsing >> https://developer.mozilla.org/en-US/docs/Web/Events
     	rule: 'dmy' // the expected order a user will input a date (default = day > month > year)